joerischasfoort/money-macro/_posts/macroeconomics/2021-8-10-hyperinflation-response-ee.md

 However, then EE says:

-> EE: … CPI … normally the value of these items (in CPI) is highly correlated in the short to medium term with these other assets (stocks & houses).
+> CPI: normally the value of these items (in CPI) is highly correlated in the short to medium term with these other assets (stocks & houses).

 And again, technically this is correct… When I did my calculations… I found that, in the USA, the CPI does indeed correlate with housing prices…..
 But, that is because they are both equally affected by inflation…… However, EE then goes on to give the example that